Connecting with Creativity

 It was fascinating learning about principles of Aikido, a Japanese martial art which roughly translates as ‘harmonising with life force’, in a way that goes with the flow of what’s happening.
 Some of the Japanese characters for each part were familiar, from my interest in Reiki and Ikigai.

-“How you deal with the chasm between how you’re being [in any moment] and how you want to be [ideally] is one of the most significant aspects of how you can live creatively and maintain wellbeing.
+Stephen spoke about the chasm between how you're being in any moment and how you want to be (ideally) as one of the most significant aspects of how you can live creatively and maintain wellbeing.
 He also encouraged us to "Learn to come back without drama or punishment".

 Today, back in my day-to-day life, there is a quality and resonance to my experiences that I am committed to staying connected with.
 Now that this way of connecting with creativity has fully opened up in my awareness, I believe it will be significant going forward.

-Since then I have developed a workshop which I have shared with different audiences including the Association for Coaching in Edinburgh and the Global NLP Summit where I facilitated a session recently with Carolyn Murray.
-Comments included that it opens the mind to what creativity can do for coaches and their clients, and how significant mindfulness can be for opening the mind, and "it was a truly unique experience filled wit reflection, expression, and unlocking our inner writers".
+This developed into workshops which have been well-received with different audiences including the Association for Coaching in Edinburgh and the Global NLP Summit where I facilitated a session recently with Carolyn Murray.
+Comments included that it opens the mind to what creativity can do for coaches and their clients, how significant mindfulness can be for opening the mind, and "it was a truly unique experience filled wit reflection, expression, and unlocking our inner writers".